MaverickPoly/asmr-javascript-framermotion/beginner/README.md

-# ASMR JavaScript: React Framer Motion
+# Framer Motion Beginner Projects and Programs

 This is a repository with small projects and exercises with **React Framer Motion** animation framework.
 This was made to practice animations and get used to it!
 The project was made using _Next JS_.